Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Analysis of the backward dynamics for a mixture of two initial conditions

-In conclusion, the ratio of the two weights of Eq. \ref{weights2imq12diff} of the two images produced by the backward-generative dynamics
+In conclusion, the ratio of the two weights of Eq. \ref{weights2imq12diff} for the two images produced by the backward-generative dynamics

-is determined by the difference $q_d=q_1-q_2$ of the two intensive overlaps, whose large deviations for large $N$ are governed by the rate function $J^{[q_{12}]}(q_d) $ of Eq. \ref{rateIqdiffcontractionres} and whose small typical gaussian fluctuations of order $O\left(\frac{1}{\sqrt N} \right)$ around the origin $q_d=0$ are governed by Eq. \ref{gaussqd}.
-As a consequence, the typical scaling of the ratio of Eq. \ref{rarioweights2imq12diff} is $e^{ \pm \sqrt N}$, i.e. the smallest of the two weights will be of order $e^{ - \sqrt N} $ and thus negligeable with respect to the other complementary weight.
+is determined by the difference $q_d=q_1-q_2$ between the two intensive overlaps, whose large deviations for large $N$ are governed by the rate function $J^{[q_{12}]}(q_d) $ of Eq. \ref{rateIqdiffcontractionres} and whose Gaussian typical fluctuations of order $O\left(\frac{1}{\sqrt N} \right)$ around the origin $q_d=0$ are governed by Eq. \ref{gaussqd}.
+As a consequence, the typical scaling of the ratio of Eq. \ref{rarioweights2imq12diff} is $e^{ \pm \sqrt N}$, i.e. the smallest of the two weights will be of order $e^{ - \sqrt N} $ and thus negligible with respect to the other complementary weight.
 Only the initial conditions that have roughly equal intensive overlaps with the two images $q_d =q_1 -q_2\simeq 0$ will produce two finite weights, but these initial conditions occur only with a probability of order $ \frac{1}{\sqrt N}$.